-Performance indicators (PIs) for measuring adherence to risk management responsibilities are in place and are shown in the table below.
+Performance indicators (PIs) for measuring adherence to risk management responsibilities are in place as per appendix A and are also shown in the table below.
 Officials consider that if the Council is robust in terms of the 23 PIs, then it will have largely satisfied its risk management responsibilities.
 Here is a progress report on each one, as at 26 February 2013: